The Impact of the Internet on the Brain: What Do We Really Know?

-Almost every week you hear a new report of the dangers of the impact of our new technologies: the internet, various digital devices, gaming…Here’s wonderfully refreshing video that reviews what the research-to-date actually tells us about the impact of the Internet on the brain.
+Almost every week you hear a new report of the dangers of the impact of our new technologies: the internet, various digital devices, gaming…Here’s a wonderfully refreshing video that reviews what the research-to-date actually tells us about the impact of the Internet on the brain.
 Dr. Paul Howard Jones goes through popular fears about technology and discusses what the research tells us about whether or not those fears are warranted.

 Dr. Jones makes many excellent points, including these two: